mimblewimble/grin/doc/contracts.md

 ## Atomic Swap

-TODO still WIP, mostly ability for Alice to check `x*G` is what is locked on the other chain.
-Check this would work on Ethereum (pubkey derivation).
+This setup can work on Bitcoin, Ethereum and likely other chains.
+It relies on a time locked contract combined with a check for 2 public keys.
+On Bitcoin this would be a 2-of-2 multisig, one public key being Alice's, the second being the hash of a preimage that Bob has to reveal.
+In this setup, we consider public key derivation `x*G` to be the hash function and by Bob revealing `x`, Alice can then produce an adequate signature proving she knows `x` (in addition to her own private key).

-Alice has grins and Bob has ether.
+Alice has grins and Bob has bitcoin.
 They would like to swap.
-We assume Bob has a contract on the Ethereum blockchain that allows withdrawal either by Alice if she learns a hash pre-image `x`, or by Bob after time `Tb`.
+We assume Bob created an output on the Bitcoin blockchain that allows spending either by Alice if she learns a hash pre-image `x`, or by Bob after time `Tb`.
 Alice is ready to send her grins to Bob if he reveals `x`.
-In this setup, we consider public key derivation `x*G` to be our hash function.

 First, Alice sends her grins to a multiparty timelock contract with a refund time `Ta < Tb`.
 To send the 2-of-2 output to Bob and execute the swap, Alice